 When replacing guards always mount the new guard with the SCH stamp to the top.
 Be sure the spacer bar is on top of the cutter bar.

-The crimp lock nut on the guard bolt should always be on the top.
+The f/lock nut on the guard bolt should always be on the top.

 Alignment of the guards is critical.
 Before tightening the guard bolts, push the spacer bar as far back on the cutter bar as possible and pull the guard ahead as far as possible.
-Sight down the cutter bar to be sure the guards are aligned.
+Look along the length of the cutter bar to be sure the guards are aligned.
 Tighten guard bolts.

-Fig. 47 - Knife Guard Installation Alignment
+Fig. 53 - Knife Guard Installation Alignment